A little over 2,000 miles now stand between the Volvo Ocean Race pace

 Although the boats are going in a straight line for once, it's anything but easy sailing.

-And while the battle between the teams continues in anger, all seven teams were racing the weather gods to stay ahead of a giant anticyclone forming to their east, threatening to swallow them up.
+teams were racing the weather gods to stay ahead of a giant anticyclone

 If they fail they could face more days at sea than expected – and greater pressure to perform a quick turnaround in Melbourne.